Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/new-exceptionwindow.md

 Opens a Windows form on the host system to display an error message.

-> This cmdlet when in the **FileDetails** namespace is intended to only be called and executed automatically by the cmdlet Get-FileDetails.
+> This cmdlet when in the **FileDetails** namespace is intended to only be called and executed automatically by custom cmdlets.

 ## Syntax